Affordable Housing and Sustainable Communities Program – Strategic Growth Council

 Affordable housing and transportation infrastructure, including active transportation and transit projects and programs that reduce greenhouse gas emissions.

-It is anticipated that $550 million will be available in Round 5 (FY 2019/2020).
+$550 million is available in the current funding Round 5 (FY 2019/2020).
 The maximum award amount is $30 million (no more than $60 million to a single developer per funding round), with a minimum of $1 million for TOD, ICP and RIPA Project Areas.

 Medium to Large